TheOOF10/Simple-Youtube-DL/README.md

 ```
 If python3 doesn't work use python
 <br>
-If you are still confused type for a tutorial or check the wiki
+If you are still confused use the --help flag as mentioned below for a tutorial or check the wiki
 ```
 python3 Simple-YT-DL.py --help
 ```